2i2c-org/infrastructure/docs/contributing/code-review.md

 It's a bias towards action, with the goal of empowering team members to make progress, learn, break things (safely) and iterate as needed.

+As a corollary, the primary role of **code review** is to **help engineers grow**, rather than to

-## As a 2i2c engineer, when can I self merge without review?
+## Merging as a 2i2c engineer

-1. Is this PR in service of moving forward on a task that you picked up from the Engineering Board?
+After you make your PR, ask yourself these three questions:

+1. *If* this PR breaks something, do you feel comfortable debugging it or reverting it to undo the change?
 2. Do you know how to *verify* the effects of merging this PR?
-3. *If* this PR breaks something, do you feel comfortable debugging it or reverting it to undo the change?
+3. Is this PR in service of moving forward on a task that you picked up from the Engineering Board?

 If the answer to all these 3 questions are 'yes', you should go ahead and self merge.